crywolfe/code-challenge/README.md

 ###INITIAL COMMENTS

 I initially wrote the code without using classes or methods because it was short enough to do so.
-However, in order to show you my abilities in writing code with proper classes and methods I refactored the code.
+However, I thought it best to refactor the code to provide more proper organization.

 ###TESTING - RSPEC, TRAVIS